-- Two main functions: - They split when the primary splitter is missing, which could never happen in the training data, but being ready for future test data increases robustness. - They reveal common patterns among predictors in dataset. - No guarantee that useful surrogates can be found. - CART attempts to find at least 5 surrogates per node. - Number of surrogates usually varies from node to node.
+- Two main functions: - They split when the primary splitter is missing, which may never happen in the training data, but being ready for future test data increases robustness. - They reveal common patterns among predictors in dataset. - No guarantee that useful surrogates can be found. - CART attempts to find 5 surrogates per split. - Number of surrogates often varies from split to split.